Skip to content

 The Inema Arts Center hosts weekly dance performances, art-inspired yoga classes, gallery tours, and concerts.
 The center was founded in 2012 by brothers Emmanuel Nkuranga and Innocent Nkurunziza to bring Rwandan art to light.

-The sprawling space displays more than 100 works of art, including ceramics, sculptures, paintings, and experimental pieces made in a variety of mediums.
+The sprawling space displays more than 100 works of art, including ceramics, sculptures, paintings, and experimental pieces made in a variety of media.

 Niyo Arts Gallery offers creative space for 17 artists in residence, who have expertise in everything from oil painting and graffiti art to Rwandan drumming and dancing.
 Tourists can see vibrant works displayed in rooms throughout the gallery, catch occasional performances, and enjoy meet-and-greets with the artists.